DJB9k/EWS-Editor-for-D365/README.md

 https://technet.microsoft.com/en-us/library/dn531050.aspx

-For usage instructions, please see the documentation.
+For usage instructions, please see the wiki.